colesam/prephoops-todo-app/README.md

 ## Setup

-I included scripts that will setup the database I used, as well as other service like nginx, in a docker containers.
+I included scripts that will setup the database I used, as well as other services like nginx, in docker containers.
 This is the easiest way to preview my project.
 Install docker, docker-compose, and then run the following commands:

 ```
 git clone git@github.com:colesam/prephoops-todo-app.git